vamping111/terraform-provider-testmark/website/docs/r/main_route_table_association.html.markdown

 ## Notes

-On VPC creation, the CROC Cloud API always creates an initial Main Route Table.
+On VPC creation, the cloud always creates an initial Main Route Table.
 This resource records the ID of that Route Table under `original_route_table_id`.
 The "Delete" action for a `main_route_table_association` consists of resetting this original table as the Main Route Table for the VPC.
-You'll see this additional Route Table in the CROC Cloud console; it must remain intact in order for the `main_route_table_association` delete to work properly.
+You'll see this additional Route Table in the cloud console; it must remain intact in order for the `main_route_table_association` delete to work properly.

 [route-tables]: https://docs.cloud.croc.ru/en/services/networks/routetables.html